Karisma Kapoor: Personal life

-Kapoor was in a relationship with her Jigar co-star Ajay Devgn from 1992 until 1995.
 She was engaged to Abhishek Bachchan in 2002 after multiple years together, but the engagement was called off after a few months.

 On 29 September 2003, she married industrialist Sunjay Kapur, the CEO of Sixt India, in a high-profile Sikh wedding ceremony at her ancestral home, Krishna Raj Bungalow, in Mumbai.
-The couple has a daughter, Samaira, born on 11 March 2005 and a son, Kiaan, born on 12 March 2011.
+The couple has a daughter, Samaira, born on 11 March 2005 and a son, Kiaan, born on 12 March 2010.
 In 2014, the couple filed for divorce through mutual consent.
 In November 2015, the couple had filed applications to withdraw their consent to it.
 The couple's divorce was finalised in 2016.

 In 2016, Karisma Kapoor filed a domestic violence case against Sunjay Kapur and his mother, accusing them of physical abuse and claiming Sunjay was involved with another woman.
 She also filed a dowry harassment case, leading to a summons for Sunjay by the Mumbai police.
 The couple was already locked in a bitter divorce and custody battle.

-In 2024, Karisma further accused Sunjay of domestic abuse in her divorce plea, alleging that during their honeymoon, he tried to force her to have sex with his friends.
-She also claimed that Sunjay once told his mother to slap her when she couldn't fit into a dress while pregnant.